 - Preheat the oven to 425 degrees.

-- Generously grease popover pans or muffin tins with softened butter.
-You’ll need enough pans to make 12 popovers.
+- Generously grease muffin tins with softened butter.
+You’ll need enough pans to make 12 yorkshire puddings.
 Place the pans in the oven for exactly 2 minutes to preheat.
 Meanwhile, whisk together the flour, salt, eggs, milk, and melted butter until smooth.
 The batter will be thin.
-Fill the popover pans less than half full and bake for exactly 30 minutes.
+Fill the pans less than half full and bake for exactly 30 minutes.
 Do not peek.

 - Meanwhile, heat a large nonstick skillet over medium-high heat.
 Sprinkle steaks with salt and pepper; coat with cooking spray.
 Add steaks to pan; cook 3 minutes on each side or until desired degree of doneness.
 Transfer steaks to a serving platter; keep warm.